Other flapping wing designs

 Naturally, the great archetype for technical flapping wings is the living bird wing.
 His great effectiveness due to his manifold possibilities to move purposeful and to change the shape will certainly be unobtainable in aero modelling for a long time.
 This is also true for his weight distribution and his sensor technology.

 In this drawing by K. Herzog the anatomic subdivision of the bird's wing in arm- and hand section is pictured.
 It can also to be used advantageously when describing technical flapping wings.
-The longitudinal parts of these wing sections are rather different depending on bird species (Please look at external link 1).
-Generally the bionics of the bird wing is very interesting (please look at external link 2).
+The longitudinal parts of these wing sections are rather different depending on bird species.

 2. Membrane flapping wings